Why Your Brain Creates Obstacles to Your Own Goals

 - Exercising regularly = physical effort

-So even when the outcome is clearly positive, the process itself can still feel costly in the present moment.
+So even when the outcome is clearly positive, the process itself can still feel expensive in the present moment.

-And your brain is far more sensitive to that immediate cost than it is to a future reward.
+And your brain pays far more attention to that immediate cost than it does to a future reward.

-That’s why even worthwhile changes can feel like obstacles to goals at the beginning, not because they’re wrong for you, but because your brain reacts more strongly to effort and uncertainty than to abstract long-term benefits.
+That’s why even positive, worthwhile changes can feel difficult at first — not because they’re wrong for you, but because your brain reacts more strongly to effort and uncertainty than it does to distant, long-term rewards.

 The Conflict Between Two Systems: Survival vs Growth

-Inside your mind, there are two competing forces:
+Inside your mind, there are two competing systems at work:

 1. The Survival System